Golden Beach (Qld)

 Population growth drivers in Golden Beach are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Golden Beach's estimated population is around 5,911.
-This reflects an increase of 265 people since the 2021 Census, which reported a population of 5,646.
-The change was inferred from AreaSearch's estimation of resident population at 5,798 following examination of ABS's latest ERP data release in June 2024 and validation of additional 53 new addresses since the Census date.
-This level of population equates to a density ratio of 2,103 persons per square kilometer, above average national levels assessed by AreaSearch.
-Over the past decade, Golden Beach (Qld) statistical area (Lv2) demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing non-metro areas.
+Golden Beach's population is estimated at around 5,911 as of Feb 2026.
+This reflects an increase of 265 people since the 2021 Census, which reported a population of 5,646 people.
+The change is inferred from AreaSearch's estimation of the resident population at 5,798 following examination of ABS ERP data release in June 2024 and additional validation of 53 new addresses since the Census date.
+This level of population equates to a density ratio of 2,103 persons per square kilometer.
+Over the past decade, Golden Beach has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the Rest of Qld.
 Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Moving forward, demographic trends project an above median population growth for Australian non-metropolitan areas.
-The Golden Beach (Qld) (SA2) is expected to increase by 1,350 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 25.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Moving forward, a significant population increase is forecast for the top quartile of locations outside capital cities, with Golden Beach expected to increase by 1,355 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.9% in total over the 17 years.

 Frequently Asked Questions - Population